• Style Guides

 15. Create a Dreamy Feel with Muted Tones + Pastels

-Dreamy dorm room with purple and aqua blue
+Dreamy dorm room with pink and blue offset by cream

-This pretty room from Dormify has a dreamy bohemian feel thanks to its use of quirky muted tones of blue, aqua, and purple spread across the bedding and walls.
+This pretty room from Dormify has a dreamy bohemian feel thanks to its use of quirky muted tones of blue, rose, and cream spread across the bedding and walls.

-Though the bedding is white, you could easily create this same feel with a lavender-toned duvet and white pillows.
+Though the bedding is white, you could easily create this same feel with a blue or pink-toned duvet and white pillows.

 Shop this room: